Growing Concerns Over Airborne

 points to troubling correlations.

-Electromagnetic fields dangers—including
+Electromagnetic field dangers—including

 EMF radiation effects

-from cell phone radiation
+cell phone radiation

-risks, Wi-Fi
+risks,

 radiation hazards, and other